Emir Abdelkader: 1834–1835: Desmichels Treaty, Battle of La Macta

-Using this treaty as a start, he imposed his rule on the tribes of the Chelif, Miliana, and Médéa.
-The French high command, unhappy with what they now saw as the unfavorable terms of the Desmichels Treaty, recalled General Desmichels and replaced him with General Camille Alphonse Trézel, which caused a resumption of hostilities.
-Abdelkader's tribal warriors met the French forces in July 1834 at the Battle of Macta, where the French suffered an unexpected defeat.
+Using this treaty as a start, the Emir imposed his rule on the tribes of the Chelif, and captured the towns of Miliana and Médéa.
+The French high command, unhappy with what they now saw as the unfavourable terms of the Desmichels Treaty, recalled General Desmichels and replaced him with General Camille Alphonse Trézel, which caused a resumption of hostilities.
+Abdelkader's tribal warriors met the French forces in June 1835 at the Battle of Macta, where the French were defeated.
+France responded by stepping up hostilities, and under new commanders it captured Mascara in December 1835 and Tlemcen in January 1836.